spraakbanken/swell-project/Annotation_guidelines.md

 ## SENT-segmentation

 _[Note!
-This correction type needs to be tested whether we need it or whether it can be covered by other codes] This code is only to be used where other punctuation codes cannot be applied._
+This correction type needs to be tested whether we need it or whether it can be covered by other codes] This code is only to be used where other punctuation codes cannot be applied, i.e. when a word in the source text is replaced by punctuation_

 ---